rpoleski/MulensModel/README.md

 [Latest release: 1.14.0](https://github.com/rpoleski/MulensModel/releases/latest) and we're working on further developing the code.

 MulensModel can generate a microlensing light curve for a given set of microlensing parameters, fit that light curve to some data, and return a chi2 value.
-That chi2 can then be input into an arbitrary likelihood function to find the best fit parameters.
+That chi2 can then be input into an arbitrary likelihood function to find the best-fit parameters.

 If you want to learn more about microlensing, please visit [Microlensing Source website](http://microlensing-source.org/).